mitexleo/fediroma/docs/docs/installation/gentoo_en.md

   * This part precompiles some parts of Akkoma, so it might take a few moments

-  * After that it will ask you a few questions about your instance and generates a configuration file in `config/generated_config.exs`.
+  * After that, it will ask you a few questions about your instance and generates a configuration file in `config/generated_config.exs`.

   * Spend some time with `generated_config.exs` to ensure that everything is in order.
 If you plan on using an S3-compatible service to store your local media, that can be done here.
 You will likely mostly be using `prod.secret.exs` for a production instance, however if you would like to set up a development environment, make a copy to `dev.secret.exs` and adjust settings as needed as well.